VisCog/VisionImpairmentCrossModal/VoiceRecognitionTrainingApp/for_testing/readme.txt

 Files to package for Standalone
 ================================
--VoiceRecognition.ctf (component technology file) -VoiceRecognition.exe
+-VoiceRecognitionTraining.ctf (component technology file) -VoiceRecognitionTraining.exe
 -MCRInstaller.exe
-   -if end users are unable to download the MATLAB runtime using the above
+   -if end users are unable to download the MATLAB Runtime using the above
     link, include it when building your component by clicking the "Runtime downloaded from web" link in the Deployment Tool -This readme file